TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 - If asked to predict the eventual tournament winner before the bracket is set, give a probability distribution across plausible teams, not one name.
 - Never grade a match that hasn't actually finished, even if you can find speculative or in-progress score reporting.
+A live score is not a final score, and elapsed time since kickoff is never sufficient evidence on its own — see Step A1's explicit finish-confirmation requirement.
 - Never modify any prediction-related field while grading — only add the four result fields listed in Step A2.
 - Never regenerate a prediction for a match that already has one from